 To cite the quote in APA style, you need to write the last name of the author, page number and the year.
 All must be separated by commas.

-Citing a quote in MLA style requires only the last name of the author and a page number.
-Also, a period should be included after the last citation.
+Citing a quote in MLA requires the last name of the author and page number.
+A period is placed after the last citation.

 This involves giving specifications on the author’s title and page number.
 Sometimes you may also use fuller information.